-Sales and Average Price Growth Continued in September
+Sales & Price Growth Continue in November

-October 3, 2014 -- Toronto Real Estate Board President Paul Etherington announced that there were 8,051 transactions reported through the TorontoMLS system in September 2014.
-This result represented a 10.9 per cent increase compared to September 2013.
-On a year-to-date basis through the first three quarters of the year, sales were up by 6.9 per cent annually to 73,465.
+December 4, 2014 -- Toronto Real Estate Board President Paul Etherington announced that Greater Toronto REALTORS® reported 6,519 residential transactions through the TorontoMLS system in November 2014.
+This result was up by 2.6 per cent compared to 6,354 sales reported in November 2013.
+Through the first 11 months of 2014, total sales amounted to 88,462 - up 6.6 per cent compared to the same period in 2013.

 |2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001 | 2000 | 1999 | 1998 | 1997 | 1996|